jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 ##### Value Direction

-Read-write direction is something so basic in computer language, that it has a separate line type.
+Read-write direction is something so basic in Encircle, that it has a separate line type.
 Value direction is indicated by a *wavy line*.

 A value connection is actually not a real connection between symbols, but a value assignment.